astropy/nbcollection/README.md

         ├── notebook2.ipynb
         └── notebook3.ipynb

-From the top level, we could use `nbstatic` to execute and convert all of these notebook files to HTML by running:
+From the top level, we could use `nbcollection` to execute and convert all of these notebook files to HTML by running:

-    nbstatic convert my_notebooks
+    nbcollection convert my_notebooks

 With no options specified, this will create a directory within the specified path, `my_notebooks/_build`, to store the executed notebooks and the converted